Hong Kong lawyers condemn 'unlawful' disqualification of candidate

 Those freedoms, and Hong Kong’s relationship with Beijing, are enshrined in the territory’s mini-constitution known as the Basic Law that guarantees its capitalist way of life for 50 years.

-The ban decision sparked anger among opposition leaders, who led a crowd of at least 2,000 people in protest against “political censorship” outside government headquarters on Sunday.
+The ban sparked anger among opposition leaders, who led a crowd of at least 2,000 people to protest against “political censorship” outside government headquarters on Sunday.

-“You are shutting the gates to us running for office,” said a visibly upset Wong, just a few days after he was released from prison on bail pending appeal.
+“You are shutting the gates to us running for office,” said Wong, less than a week after his release from prison on bail.
 “We will open other gates to find a path for Hong Kong’s democratic movement.”

-Cases before Chow’s involved radical candidates actively demanding independence or legislators who delivered profanity-laden oaths of office, but her disqualification effectively thwarts her Demosisto party, seen as an emerging outlet for the city’s young people.
+Previously disqualified politicians included those actively demanding independence or legislators who delivered profanity-laden oaths of office, but Chow’s disqualification thwarts Demosisto, seen as an emerging outlet for the city’s young people.

-In calling for “self-determination”, Demosisto leaders say they are not advocating independence but instead demanding a referendum on Hong Kong’s future after 2047, which would include independence among other options.
+The decision can be challenged in court, but only after the vote, lawyers say.
+Still pending in the courts are legal challenges filed in 2016 by two pro-independence activists barred from running for office that year.

+The protests of Chow and her supporters were “no big deal”, said China’s Global Times tabloid, published by the ruling Communist Party’s mouthpiece, the People’s Daily.

+“Chow’s ban sends a signal that advocating extreme thoughts can help garner attention, but risks losing the opportunity of being a lawmaker,” it said in an editorial on Monday.
+“The logic will be clearer in the future.”

-Reporting by Greg Torode and Venus Wu; Additional reporting by Ben Blanchard in BEIJING; Editing by Clarence Fernandez
+Reporting by Greg Torode and Venus Wu; Additional reporting by Ben Blanchard in Beijing; Editing by Clarence Fernandez